 Popocatépetl and Iztaccíhuatl

-Popocatepetl fought with great honor bearing the image of his beloved in his heart, but ere his return, an enemy of the young warrior notified Iztaccíhuatl about his tragic death in battle.
+Popocatepetl fought with great honor, bearing his beloved’s image in his heart.
+Still, ere his return, an enemy of the young warrior notified Iztaccíhuatl about his tragic death in battle.
 Deeply disheartened, she died of sorrow.

-Upon his return, Popocatepetl waited anxiously to see his love, however, he soon discovered the tragic misfortune.
+Upon his return, Popocatepetl waited anxiously to see his love.
+However, he soon discovered the tragic misfortune.
 He built a grave in honor of her memory on the top of a mountain, carried Iztaccíhuatl‘s inert body, laid her back on her new abode, and knelt before her.
 Torch in hand, he would join her on an eternal dream.
 Legend is said that the smoke of his torch covered both bodies until they soon molded into mountains.
-Today, their unity is witnessed by all, and from time to time the warrior’s heart burns with love as it launches smoke fumaroles.
+Today, all witness their unity, and from time to time, the warrior’s heart burns with love as it launches smoke fumaroles.

 Cuzán and Chalpol

 Love knows no social inequalities, and the young Chalpol proved just that as he shared a heavenly love story with Princess Cuzán, who, to his luck, felt the same way.
-Knowing that their feelings could never be revealed, the two would meet up privately every chance they could, however, Cuzán‘s father, King Ahnú Dtundtunxcaán, would soon find out about their romance.
+Knowing their feelings could never be revealed, the two would meet privately every chance they could.
+However, Cuzán‘s father, King Ahnú Dtundtunxcaán, would soon find out about their romance.

-Acknowledging the princess’s unfortunate destiny to marry the future lord of the kingdom, the prince of Nan Chan, Ek Chapat, the king ordered the death of Chalpol.
-However, in the face of his daughter’s heartbreaking distress, he granted that he be converted into a maquech or beetle, and be delivered to the princess.
+Acknowledging the princess’s unfortunate destiny to marry the future lord of the kingdom, the prince of Nan Chan, Ek Chapat, the king, ordered the death of Chalpol.
+However, in the face of his daughter’s heartbreaking distress, he granted that he be converted into a maquech or beetle and delivered to the princess.